manfredspitze/teacher-repo-template/mastery-checks/mastery-check2.md

 # Mastery Check #2: Topic

 ## Directions

-> Create a NEW folder on your workstation desktop named: ***repo-name***
->
-> Add a file (`filename.py`) to the folder
->
-> Add a comment block to the top of your Python file (name, date, *title* as the project title)
->
+- Add your files to a **PUBLIC** GitHub repo: **repo-name**
-> Bring your workstation up to your teacher when you are finished so he can check your code
+- Bring your workstation up to your teacher when you are finished so he can check your work

+---

-## Your Tasks
+## Your Script

-- Use a comment to label each task in your script

-  - For example: # Task 1, # Task 2, etc.

-- Pay attention to spelling, capitalization, and grammar!

-### Task 1
+Write a script that:

 - item
 - item